codercurly/codercurly/README.md

 ## 👋 Hi, I’m @codercurly (Gül)

-I’m a self-taught Flutter developer with a strong interest in mobile UI/UX and building smooth cross-platform apps.
+I'm a Flutter developer with real-world experience building and publishing mobile applications.
-Currently, I’m working on personal projects and improving my skills every day.
+I work with both BLoC and Provider for state management, and I’ve developed full-featured apps with backend integration using PHP and REST APIs.

+📱 One of my social apps is live on the Play Store – built with Provider and a custom PHP backend.
+I’m currently working on a proposal/project management app using BLoC.

 💡 Tech Stack:
 - Flutter & Dart
+- BLoC, Provider
-- Firebase, REST APIs
+- Firebase, REST APIs, PHP
 - Git & GitHub

-📌 I’m open to junior developer roles, internships, and freelance collaborations.
+📌 Open to remote or freelance opportunities in mobile development.

 📫 Reach me at: gul.glylz98@gmail.com